Discretionary housing payments

 - The shortfall is due to additional amounts being charged for arrears and/or court costs

-- The help you require is in respect of other bills and not rent
+- The help you need is in respect of other bills and not rent

-- The help you require is due to reductions in any benefit as a result of jobseekers sanctions, Child support sanctions or sanctions following certain offences
+- The help you need is due to reductions in any benefit as a result of jobseekers sanctions, Child Support sanctions or sanctions following certain offences

-- The help you require is a result of your housing benefit/housing costs being suspended
+- The help you need is a result of your housing benefit/housing costs being suspended

 - You are already receiving full housing benefit/housing costs

 We would expect you to have considered the following where appropriate before applying: